yfann/TechGuidence/react/react.md

     - componentDidMount

-      After render.
-Good to ccess Dom, integrate framework, set timers, AJAX requests
+      After render.(only client side)Good to ccess Dom, integrate framework, set timers, AJAX requests

     - componentWillReceiveProps

-      When receiving new props.
+      When receiving new props(props的改变会触发).
 Not called on initial render.
 Good to set state before a render

     - shouldComponentUpdate

-      Before render when new props or state are being received.
+      Before render when new props or state are being received(state,props的改变会触发).
 Not called on initial render.
 Good to performance(Return false to void unnecessary re-renders)

     - componentWillUpdate